bluestrat404/adamdarnell/content/post/the-ruler-of-kings-on-earth.md

 > and remain silent when the wicked swallows up
 > the man more righteous than he? —Habakkuk 1:13

-Hundreds of years before that, Job asked:
+And hundreds of years before him, Job asked:

 > Why do the wicked live,
 > reach old age, and grow mighty in power? —Job 21:7